Marriage Laws for Foreigners in Saudi Arabia

 In addition to the specified documents, a foreigner must produce the necessary documentation showing his/her marital status.
 This includes a marriage certificate or the impediment certificate confirming that he/she is free to marry.

-Typically, this certificate needs to be obtained from the individual’s home country and legalized through the Saudi embassy or consulate.
+The individual must obtain this certificate from their home country and have it legalized by the Saudi embassy or consulate.

 Authentication and Translation Process